Your cart

 Metric Score Remarks

-Support 4.2 Holds hips and lumbar well for average and heavier back sleepers.
+Support 4.2 Stable for average/heavier back sleepers.

-Durability 3.9 Basic yet solid construction for the price tier and height.
+Durability 3.9 Solid for the price tier.

-Overall Score 4.0 Budget-friendly GhostBed mattress with dependable, no-frills support.
+Overall Score 4.0 Budget-friendly, straightforward support.

 GhostBed Luxe Foam – “Cooling Cloud GhostBed Mattress”